tbela99/critical/README.md

 ## Node script

-Generate critical CSS path from your nodejs script using puppeteer
+Generate critical CSS path from your nodejs script using playwright

 ```javascript